Zarharan/Educational-Data-Mining/README.md

 By considering the image, NME means need more effect, ACC stands for acceptable, GOO means good and VGO means very good.

 ## Fired From School
-You can also find the relation between fired from school and other factors such as students' GPA, father job and etc in *FiredFromSchool.ipynb* file.
+You can also find the relation between fired from school and other factors such as students' GPA, father's job and etc in *FiredFromSchool.ipynb* file.
 In Addition, in this file it had been shown which factors have most effect on fired from school.

 ## GPA Prediction
 In both *BalanceAveragePredict_Grade9.ipynb* and *BalanceAveragePredict_Adulthood.ipynb* I reported the results of GPA prediction for grade 9 students and adulthood students, respectively.
 Therefore, in GPA prediction for grade 9 students, the best prediction accuracy was achieved by **Naïve Bayes** which is **0.656** with **0.653 F1 score**.